vespr-wallet/ledger-cardano-plus/CONTRIBUTING.md

 ## License

-By contributing to ledger-algorand, you agree that your contributions will be licensed under its [MIT license](LICENSE).
+By contributing to ledger-cardano, you agree that your contributions will be licensed under its [MIT license](LICENSE).